CodeSofty/Product_preview_card_component/src/README.md

 ```

-I also learned about more recent SASS features like @use and @forward.
+- I learned about more recent SASS features like @use and @forward.

 For example instead of something like this